Published on

 • Acknowledge that there's disagreement that should be taken into account for the future but press on with just one of the options anyway.

 No matter what you choose try to keep discourse civil and expectations realistic.
-Even when successful in all three scenarios above, you likely aren't changing the person's ultimate value system, you're simply getting temporarily alignment to accept yours for a narrowly scoped decision, and that's OK.
+Even when successful in all three scenarios above, you likely aren't changing the person's ultimate value system, you're simply getting temporary alignment to accept yours for a narrowly scoped decision, and that's OK.

 EVIL Examples